d40cht/WythamVillageBroadband/gigaclearsolution.md

 ## Who can I talk to to find out more?

-Alex Wilson, recently returned to the village from Appleton to #12 Wytham has had the Gigaclear service for the last two years, is a huge fan, and would be very to answer questions.
+Alex Wilson, recently returned to the village from Appleton to #12 Wytham has had the Gigaclear service for the last two years, is a huge fan, and would be very happy to answer any questions.